-- Children are not allowed in the labs at any time. - Clean up after your practice or lab time, and return the lab to the state you found it in. - Sign in for practice time. - Expensive, high tech equipment is in the labs and should be cared for appropriately; assure that the doors are closed if you are the last one to leave. - Simulation sessions are treated as clinicals and require professional behavior. - If you do not know how to use the equipment, please seek assistance. - Simulations provide essential learning and evaluation.
+- Children are not allowed in the labs at any time. - Clean up after your practice or lab time, and return the lab to the state you found it in. - If offered, you are expected to sign in for practice time. - Expensive, high-tech equipment is in the labs and should be cared for appropriately; assure that the doors are closed if you are the last one to leave. - Simulation sessions are treated as clinicals and require professional behavior. - If you do not know how to use the equipment, please seek assistance. - Simulations provide essential learning and evaluation.
 They are to be taken seriously, including any assigned preparation. - Inappropriate use of the lab and equipment can result in disciplinary action.